Multifractality meets entanglement: relation for non-ergodic extended states

-To understand this behavior of $\overline{\mathcal{S}}(L/2)$ as function of $D$, we consider in details the structure of the reduced density matrix $\rho_A$ in Eq.~\eqref{eq:rho_A}, determined by the scalar products between the vectors $\psi_M= \lp \psi_{M,1},\ldots, \psi_{M,N_B}\rp$.
-For $M\neq M'$, these vectors are independent~\footnote{Here for simplicity we neglect the constraint related to the normalization condition which puts the only condition on $N$ random elements.} and the off-diagonal elements of $\rho_A$ are almost negligible for $D<1$ due to the sparsity properties of $\psi_M$, which has only $N^D/N$ fraction of non-zero elements.
-Instead, the diagonal elements of $\rho_A$ are given by the norms of the vectors $\psi_M$ and cannot be neglected~\footnote{More accurate analysis in Appendix~\ref{sec:Diag_anal} shows that $\rho_A$ has only $\sim O(1)$ non-zero off-diagonal elements in each row as soon as $D<1/2$, while for $D>1/2$ the collective effect of extensive number of off-diagonal elements is smaller than the one of the diagonal ones}.
+To understand the above phenomenon, we consider the structure of the reduced density matrix $\rho_A$, Eq.~\eqref{eq:rho_A}, determined by scalar products of the vectors $\psi_M= \lp \psi_{M,1},\ldots, \psi_{M,N_B}\rp$.
+For $M\neq M'$, these vectors are independent~\footnote{Here for simplicity we neglect the constraint related to the normalization condition which puts the only condition on $N$ random elements.} and the off-diagonal elements of $\rho_A$ are almost negligible for $D<1$ due to the sparsness of $\psi_M$, which has only $N^D/N $ fraction of non-zero elements.
+Instead, the diagonal elements of $\rho_A$ are given by the norms of the vectors $\psi_M$ and cannot be neglected~\footnote{More accurate analysis in Appendices~\ref{App_Sec:rho_structure} and~\ref{Sec:W_sparse} shows that $\rho_A$ has only $\sim O(1)$ non-zero off-diagonal elements in each row as soon as $D<1/2$, while for $D>1/2$ the collective effect of extensive number of off-diagonal elements is smaller than the one of the diagonal ones}.

 This analysis can be clearly seen in Fig.~\ref{fig:fig1}, which shows $\rho_A$, $N_A=2^{L/2}$, for a given random configuration of the S-RPS.
 As one can notice $\rho_A$ is always nearly diagonal.
 Moreover, for $D>1/2$, an extensive number of off-diagonal elements become non-zero and the diagonal ones are homogeneously distributed with amplitude $\rho^A_{M,M} \sim 2^{-L/2}$, Fig.~\ref{fig:fig1}~(a)-(b).
-As soon as $D$ is smaller than $1/2$, only few off-diagonal elements of $\rho_A$ are non-zero, while the distribution of the diagonal ones is bimodal with $\sim 2^{DL}$ non-zero terms, Fig.~\ref{fig:fig1}~(c).
+As soon as $D$ is smaller than $1/2$, only few off-diagonal elements of $\rho_A$ are non-zero, while the distribution of the diagonal ones is bimodal with $\sim 2^{DL} $ non-zero terms, Fig.~\ref{fig:fig1}~(c).